Postmodern Solework

 The lesioning sole and the lesioning soul are the same wound spelled differently.
 The sole meets the ground.
 The soul meets everything.
 Both are membranes between interior and exterior.
 Both get armored and form a protective callus.

 Most of us have been walking on an injured sole for so long we've forgotten what uninjured contact feels like.
-We perform contact.
-We perform connection.
-We perform healing.
-The lesioning runs the show so quietly that we mistake it for just being alive.
+The lesion runs the show so quietly that we mistake it for just being alive.
+It’s in us, yes, but it’s something we have built whole civilizations out of, so it’s become its own feedback loop that exists now separately from us.

-The restoration of the lesioned sole isn't fixing something broken.
-It's returning to a contact surface that was always there underneath the compensatory barriers of protection.
+The restoration of the lesioned sole is a return to a contact surface that was always there underneath the compensatory barriers of protection.

 Postmodern Breathwork